smerchan/smerchan.github.io/_posts/2017-6-28-Introduction-to-Support-Vector-Machines-Motivation-and-Basics.md

 <img src="/images/svm/decision_boundaries.PNG" width="500" height ="400"/>
 </center>

 The yellow and the black decision boundaries do not seem to be a good choice.
 Why, you ask?
 This is simply because they might not generalize well to new data points as each of them is awfully close to one of the classes.
 In this sense, the blue line seems to be a good candidate as it is far away from both classes.
 Hence, by extending this chain of thought, we can say that an ideal decision boundary would be a line that is at a maximum distance from any data point.
-In this sense, if we think of the decision boundary as a road, we want that road to be as wide as possible.
+That is, if we think of the decision boundary as a road, we want that road to be as wide as possible.
 This is exactly what SVM aims to do.

-Phew.
+## How it Works (Mathematically)
 Now that we understand what SVM aims to do, our next step is to understand how it finds this decision boundary.
 So, let's start from scratch with the help of the following diagram.

 <center>
 <img src="/images/svm/threshold_equation.PNG" width="500" height ="400"/>